heavyblotto/WAR/bfw-gdd.md

 - Spoils: You earn Spoils during the war (typically 1 per round you win).
 At the end, Spoils convert to XP up to a cap, and every 5 Spoils grant a bonus roll.
 - Reputation: If you played inside a Territory, you gain Territory Reputation; Featured Pairings can boost this.
 - Mastery: If you used a specific Warlord, you gain Warlord Mastery progress and may complete Warlord Challenges.
-- Trials: If you are on a Trial, the game advances you to the next node or awards the Trial clear and its cosmetic/relic variant reward.
+- Rampages: If you are on a Rampage, the game advances you to the next node or awards the Rampage clear and its cosmetic/relic variant reward.

 **Draw/Discard/Reshuffle Rules**:
 - After each reveal, each player's played card moves to their own discard pile (no card capture).